mintty/mintty/wiki/Tips.md

 ### Quick Guide to emoji installation ###

+With default emoji style setting `Emojis=noto`, it is sufficient to also install package _emojis-noto_ to enable graphic emojis display.

 In the cygwin or MSYS2 mintty packages, the emoji download and deployment scripts are installed in /usr/share/mintty/emojis, so do this for a common all-users deployment of the emojis listed at Unicode.org and the flags emojis: